-G. Review and Approval Process
+§120-77.2.070 Review and Approval Process

-- (1) Construction of any new building or addition within the Marina District that does not comply with the requirements of this Section shall be categorized as a major site plan and subject to the requirements set forth in §120-191 of this chapter.
-The Director of Planning and Zoning may waive the requirements of the Marina District through the site plan approval process upon a determination that a project is in substantial compliance with the overall intent and purpose of the Marina District except for the following: - (a) Any deviation from the REGULATING PLAN including location of the REQUIRED BUILD-TO LINE (RBL), location of REQUIRED FRONTAGE ZONE, location of PARKING SETBACK LINE, location of allowable areas for parking/loading ingress/egress, location of mandatory commercial frontage and location of permitted building types; - (b) Any deviation from the minimum or maximum dimensional requirements of the BUILDING ENVELOPE STANDARDS, or the maximum building height requirements measured in stories, that is greater than 20%; - (c) Any deviation from the Siting requirements of the BUILDING ENVELOPE STANDARDS other than deviations from the percentage of the FAÇADE built to the REQUIRED BUILD-TO LINE (RBL) that are greater then 20% and deviations from the dimensional requirements for tower siting in Building Type C that are greater than 20%; - (d) Any deviation from the Building Function (Use) Standards; - (e) Any deviation from minimum or maximum dimensional requirements of the CIVIC SQUARE Standards that is greater than 20%; - (f) Any deviation from the minimum or maximum dimensional requirements and numerical requirements of the Parking and Loading Standards that is greater than 10%; - (g) Any deviation from the Architectural Standards requirement for an alternative sign program. - (2) Any development proposal that will cause the total number of dwelling units in the Marina District to exceed 430 and/or cause the total amount of commercial space in the District, not including existing commercial space in the Terminal Building, to exceed 44,000 square feet, shall require a Supplemental Environmental Impact Statement pursuant to the requirements of the State Environmental Quality Review Act and Chapter 48 of the City Code.
+A. Construction of any new building or addition within the Marina District that fully complies with the requirements of this Section will be approved administratively.
+Construction of any new building or addition that does not comply with the requirements of this Section shall be categorized as a major site plan and subject to the requirements set forth in §120-191 of this chapter.
+The Director of Planning and Zoning may waive the requirements of the Marina District through the site plan approval process upon a determination that a project is in substantial compliance with the overall intent and purpose of the Marina District except for the following:

+- 1. Any deviation from the REGULATING PLAN including location of the REQUIRED BUILD-TO LINE (RBL), location of REQUIRED FRONTAGE ZONE, location of PARKING SETBACK LINE, location of allowable areas for parking/loading ingress/egress, location of mandatory commercial frontage and location of permitted building types; - 2.
+Any deviation from the minimum or maximum dimensional requirements of the BUILDING ENVELOPE STANDARDS, or the maximum building height requirements measured in stories, that is greater than 20%; - 3.
+Any deviation from the Siting requirements of the BUILDING ENVELOPE STANDARDS other than deviations from the percentage of the FAÇADE built to the REQUIRED BUILD-TO LINE (RBL) that are greater then 20% and deviations from the dimensional requirements for tower siting in Building Type C that are greater than 20%; - 4.
+Any deviation from the Building Function (Use) Standards; - 5.
+Any deviation from minimum or maximum dimensional requirements of the CIVIC SQUARE Standards that is greater than 20%; - 6.
+Any deviation from the minimum or maximum dimensional requirements and numerical requirements of the Parking and Loading Standards that is greater than 10%; - 7.
+Any deviation from the Architectural Standards requirement for an alternative sign program.

+B. Any development proposal that will cause the total number of dwelling units in the Marina District to exceed 430 and/or cause the total amount of commercial space in the District, not including existing commercial space in the Terminal Building, to exceed 44,000 square feet, shall require a Supplemental Environmental Impact Statement pursuant to the requirements of the State Environmental Quality Review Act and Chapter 48 of the City Code.